nazimboudeffa/prediction-football-fr-python/README.md

 ## Files Description

-- **data/ligue1-2023-2024.csv**: Contains match results and statistics for the Ligue 1 2023-2024 season, including team names, wins, draws, losses, goals scored, goals against, and points.
+- **data**: Contains match results and statistics for exemple for the Ligue 1 2023-2024 season, including team names, wins, draws, losses, goals scored, goals against, and points.

 - **src/main.py**: The entry point of the application.
 It handles user input for home and away teams and calls the prediction algorithm to generate match odds.

-- **src/algorithms/prediction.py**: Contains the `PredictionAlgorithm` class with a method `generate_odds(home_team, away_team)` that calculates and returns the predicted odds based on the historical data from the CSV file.

-- **src/utils/data_loader.py**: Exports a function `load_data(filepath)` that reads the CSV file and returns the data in a structured format for use in the prediction algorithm.

 - **requirements.txt**: Lists the dependencies required for the project, such as pandas for data manipulation.